Universal Periodic Review (UPR)

 Under the UPR, the human rights situation of every UN Member State is reviewed every 5 years.
 The review is conducted by the UPR Working Group, which consists of the 47 members of the UN Human Rights Council.
 Find out more about the previous review cycles.

 There are four stages in the UPR cycle.
 Civil society organisations can engage throughout this process.
 The UN website has information on how to participate.
 Further information on the UPR cycle and civil society participation can also be found on UPR Info.

 Universal Periodic Review (UPR) cycle

-The UPR cycle is currently at stage 4: Government implements recommendations.
+The UPR cycle is currently at stage 1: Stakeholders report on progress.

 1. Stakeholders report on progress